PAYDAY$

 2-bedroom unit in an old house

 ALICE households are often forced to spend more than 35% of their income on rent/mortgage and utility costs.
-This requires them to make tough choices, often forgoing basic necessities such as food, medicine and in some cases, heat.
-Learn More
+This requires them to make tough choices, often forgoing basic necessities such as healthy food and health care.

 Your children are cared for in a high-quality center with social development and a structured early learning curriculum.